ibm-cloud-docs/containers/kubernetes-service-cli.md

 <br />

-## `ingress alb` commands
+## `ingress` commands
 {: #alb-commands}

 View and configure Ingress application load balancers (ALBs).
 {: shortdesc}

-Previously, the following commands were listed in the `ibmcloud ks alb` category.
 In CLI version 1.0.157 and later, the `ibmcloud ks alb` category is deprecated, and these commands are now listed in the `ibmcloud ks ingress alb` subcategory.
 For more information, see the [CLI changelog](/docs/containers?topic=containers-cs_cli_changelog#10).
 {: important}

 ### `ibmcloud ks ingress alb autoupdate disable`